dvbeelen/WotW_Story_Prep/README.md

 Writing On The Wall: Story Prep
 </h2>

-Hi!
-And thank you for having a look at this tool I made.
-It's made as a part of the Writing On The Wall Plug-in I made for Godot. <br>
-(link here once the plug-in repo is up!)

 <h3 align="center"> What is it and what does it do? </h3>
 Story Prep is a website / tool I made using React.
 It allows you to quickly turn texts into a JSON file.
 The text is divided up line by line, so you can access each line of text individually.
 Any and all text will work! <br>
 An example of what prepped text looks like can be found in the repository, in the example folder. <br>